SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 #### S-ROCK Methods

 - `SROCK1` - is a fixed step size stabilized explicit method for stiff problems.
-Defaults to solving th Ito problem but `SROCK1(interpretation=:Stratonovich)` can make it solve the Stratonovich problem.
-Strong order of convergence is 0.5 and weak order 1, but is optimised to get order 1 in case os scalar/diagonal noise.
+Defaults to solving the Ito problem but `SROCK1(interpretation=:Stratonovich)` can make it solve the Stratonovich problem.
+Strong order of convergence is 0.5 and weak order 1, but is optimized to get order 1 in case of scalar/diagonal noise.
-- `SROCKEM` - is fixed step Euler-Mayurama with first order ROCK stabilization thus can handle stiff problems.
+- `SROCKEM` - is fixed step Euler-Mayurama with first order ROCK stabilization, and can thus handle stiff problems.
 Only for Ito problems.
 Defaults to strong and weak order 1.0, but can solve with weak order 0.5 as `SROCKEM(strong_order_1=false)`.
 This method can handle 1-dimensional, diagonal and non-diagonal noise.
-- `SROCK2` - is a weak second order and strong first order fixed step stabilized method for stiff Ito problems.This method can handle 1-dimensional, diagonal and non-diagonal noise.
+- `SROCK2` - is a weak second order and strong first order fixed step stabilized method for stiff Ito problems.
+This method can handle 1-dimensional, diagonal and non-diagonal noise.
 - `SKSROCK` - is fixed step stabilized explicit method for stiff Ito problems.
 Strong order 0.5 and weak order 1.
 This method has a better stability domain then `SROCK1`.
-Also it allows special post-processing techniques in case of ergodic dynamical systems, in the context of ergodic Brownian dynamics, to achieve order 2 accuracy. `SKSROCK(;post_processing=true)` will make use of post processing.
-By default it doesn't use post processing.
-Post processing is optional and under development.
+Also, it allows special post-processing techniques in case of ergodic dynamical systems, in the context of ergodic Brownian dynamics, to achieve order 2 accuracy. `SKSROCK(;post_processing=true)` will make use of post-processing.
+By default, it doesn't use post-processing.
+Post-processing is optional and under development.
 The rest of the method is completely functional and can handle 1-dimensional, diagonal and non-diagonal noise.
-- `TangXiaoSROCK2` - is a fixed step size stabilized expicit method for stiff problems.
+- `TangXiaoSROCK2` - is a fixed step size stabilized explicit method for stiff problems.
 Only for Ito problems.
-Weak order of 2 and strog order of 1.
+Weak order of 2 and strong order of 1.
 Has 5 versions with different stability domains which can be used as `TangXiaoSROCK2(version_num=i)` where `i` is 1-5.
 Under Development.

 #### Stiff Methods